Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

 The second body, :jsonkey:`Asterix`, does not specify the key :jsonkey:`useDefaultSettings`, which defaults to :literal:`false`.
 Thus, no properties will be loaded from Spice.
 Since no perturbations are considered in this propagation, we need not specify a mass or aerodynamic properties.
 Thus, we only need to provided an :jsonkey:`initialState`.
 We can provide directly a vector with the Cartesian components, or an object defining the different keys of a Keplerian state, as shown above.

 Then, we specify the propagator settings.
-In this case, we are going to propagate the translational state of :jsonkey:`Asterix` about :jsonkey:`Earth`, so we define the key :jsonkey:`propagator` to be:
+In this case, we are going to propagate the translational state of :jsonkey:`Asterix` about :jsonkey:`Earth`, so we define the key :jsonkey:`propagators` to be:

 .. code-block:: json

+  [
     {
       "integratedStateType": "translational",
-    "centralBodies": "Earth",
+      "centralBodies": [ "Earth" ],
-    "bodiesToPropagate": "Asterix",
+      "bodiesToPropagate": [ "Asterix" ],
       "accelerations": {
         "Asterix": {
+          "Earth": [
-        "Earth": {
+            {
               "type": "pointMassGravity"
             }
+          ]
         }
       }
     }
+  ]

-Note that the keys :jsonkey:`propagator.centralBodies` and :jsonkey:`propagator.bodiesToPropagate` expect an array of strings.
-However, thanks to unidimensional array inference, we can also provide just a single string.
-Additionally, we specify the key :jsonkey:`propagator.accelerations`, an object containing lists of accelerations.
+We specify the key :jsonkey:`propagators[0].accelerations`, an object containing lists of accelerations.
 The inner keys (in this case, :jsonkey:`Earth`) are the names of the bodies exerting the accelerations, while the outer keys (in this case, :jsonkey:`Asterix`), are the names of the bodies undergoing the accelerations.
 Thus, :jsonkey:`accelerations.Asterix.Earth` is read as accelerations on Asterix caused by Earth.
 In this case, the only acceleration is Earth's point-mass gravity.
-Thanks to unidimensional array inference, although a list of accelerations is expected, we can simply provide the object :literal:`{ "type": "pointMassGravity" }`, which is an acceleration object that only requires one key to be defined.

-In this case, some keys of the :jsonkey:`propagator` have been omitted.
+In this case, some keys of :jsonkey:`propagators[0]` have been omitted.
 For instance, the key :literal:`type` has not been specified, meaning that the default value :literal:`"cowell"` is used.

 The next step is to define the integrator settings.
 The initial time is retrieved from the key :jsonkey:`initialEpoch` defined at root level, so it is sufficient to define the key :jsonkey:`integrator` to be equal to the following object: